 - Microbial taxonomy and systematics

-As a part of IMPALA project (funded by the Baden-Württemberg-Stiftung), I am investigating how different land-use practices affects the microbiome at different trophic levels with primary focus on the transmission of antimicrobial resistance genes (ARGs).
-The metagenomic intervention followed by the mesocosm based validation would enable us to trace the core and accessory microbiota and, also to flow the trail of transmission (and/or enrichment) of ARGs along the different tropic levels.
+Since 2022, I am a team member of the IMPALA project (‘Impact of agricultural land-use intensity on health functions of microbiomes along the trophic chain’, funded by the Baden-Württemberg-Stiftung, PI Prof. Dr. S. Sommer).
+I am investigating how different land-use practices in terms of fertilization affect the microbiome at different trophic levels with a primary focus on the transmission of antimicrobial resistance genes (ARGs).
+The metagenomic intervention followed by the mesocosm-based validation will enable us to trace the core and accessory microbiota and, also to follow the trail of transmission (and/or enrichment) of ARGs along the different tropic levels.

 Jani K, Srivastava V, Sharma P, Vir A & Sharma A (2021).
 Easy access to antibiotics; Spread of antimicrobial resistance and implementation of one health approach in India.
 Journal of Epidemiology and Global Health, 1-9.

 Jani K, Bandal J, Shouche Y, Shafi S, Azhar EI, Zumla A, & Sharma A (2021).
 Extended ecological restoration of bacterial communities in the Godavari River during the COVID-19 lockdown period: a spatiotemporal meta-analysis.
 Microbial ecology, 82(2), 365-376.